MULTIPLE DIRECT FLIGHTS TO COPENHAGEN THROUGHOUT THE DAY

 TRAVEL LIGHT WITH SAS GO LIGHT OR RELAX IN OUR LOUNGES WITH SAS PLUS

-Our passengers travel in many different ways.
-This is why we have created different flight tickets, so you can choose the one, that suits you the best.
+People travel in many different ways, which is why SAS has created different flight tickets, so you can choose the one best suited to your needs:

-• SAS Go Light – for you with just carry on
+- SAS Go Light – for you with just carry on, 1 x 8 kg

-• SAS Plus – 2 items á 23 kg., access to our lounges, Fast Track and premium bag drop
+- SAS Plus – 2 items x 23 kg, access to SAS Lounge, Fast Track and premium bag drop

 The different flight tickets let you choose how you want to fly with SAS in an easy way.